dubesar/DrishtiMini2019/documentation.md

 discrimination.
 The energy depositions are typically asymmetric along the major axis, and this asymmetry can also be used in discrimination.

 Our objective is to train different machine learing models on this data and try to find the best model for hadron-gamma clasiffication.

+# WHAT IS MACHINE LEARNING ?

+# WHAT IS ROLE OF MACHINE LEARNING IN THIS PROJECT?

+# HOW DATA IS REPRESENTED?

 ### ATTRIBUTE INFORMATION